TtheBC01/P256-Solidity/README.md

 npx hardhat ignition deploy ./ignition/modules/Lock.ts
 ```

-## WebAuthn
+## The WebAuthn API

+The Web Authentication API has been implemented by all major browsers and provides a seamless and secure authentication experience for end users based on public key cryptography.
 Be sure to read the [W3C](https://www.w3.org/TR/webauthn-2/) specification for the WebAuthN API.

 Public keys and signature objects are returned in [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) [ASN.1](https://en.wikipedia.org/wiki/ASN.1) format
-which is a self-describing data protocol used in many legacy crypto-systems.
+(Here's a good web-based [ASN.1](http://ldh.org/asn1.html) autodecoder) which is a self-describing data protocol used in many legacy crypto-systems.
 Using this serialization/deserialization protocol, the relavent components of
 the public key (QX, QY) and [signature](https://bitcoin.stackexchange.com/questions/92680/what-are-the-der-signature-and-sec-format) (r, s) can be extracted and passed to an on-chain smart contract.

-Here's a good web-based [ASN.1](http://ldh.org/asn1.html) autodecoder.

 ### Constructing the Message Hash